Andy-PMP/scrapeKeyTerms/README.md

 This script extracts key terms and definitions from the Quantic course pages so you don't have to.

 **Why**
-*One cannot simply copy and paste the key terms from the Quantic course pages.*
+*One does not simply copy and paste the key terms from the Quantic course pages.*

 I was inspecting element to copy them individually, and decided I didn't want to do that for 13 months.